micro-os-plus/web-jekyll/pages/develop/naming-conventions.md

 #### remove

 Removes something from somewhere, for example an object from a collection.
-The objects thembselves may continue to live, but outside of the collection.
+The objects themselves may continue to live, but outside of the collection.

 #### delete